astroband/docker-stellar-core-alpine/README.md

 # docker-stellar-core-alpine

-Stellar Core image built on Alpine linux.
+Stellar Core image built on Alpine Linux.
+Just in case you're building your Stellar tool using Alpine as a source too.

 To use it as build source for other container do: